fysoul17/google_maps_place_picker/README.md

 usePlaceDetailSearch | bool | Defaults to false.
-Setting this to true will get detailed result from searching by dragging the map, but will use +1 request on Place Detail API. onAutoCompleteFailed | Callback(String) | Invoked when auto complete search is failed onGeocodingSearchFailed | Callback(String) | Invoked when searching place by dragging the map failed onMapCreated | MapCreatedCallback | Returens google map controller when created selectedPlaceWidgetBuilder | WidgetBuilder | Specified on below section pinBuilder | WidgetBuilder | Specified on below section introPanelWidgetBuilder | WidgetBuilder | Specified on below section
+Setting this to true will get detailed result from searching by dragging the map, but will use +1 request on Place Detail API. onAutoCompleteFailed | Callback(String) | Invoked when auto complete search is failed onGeocodingSearchFailed | Callback(String) | Invoked when searching place by dragging the map failed onMapCreated | MapCreatedCallback | Returns google map controller when created selectedPlaceWidgetBuilder | WidgetBuilder | Specified on below section pinBuilder | WidgetBuilder | Specified on below section introPanelWidgetBuilder | WidgetBuilder | Specified on below section